4 minute read

 Looking ahead, what skills or mental models do you think will distinguish successful AI engineers over the next few years, especially as models become more multimodal and more tightly integrated with physical systems?

 The willingness to collaborate and recreate others’ work before improving on it will distinguish successful engineers over the next few years.
 Skills in demand right now seem to be the ability to debug these more complicated VLM systems and their outputs, and the ability to cook up the perfect training recipe for pre-training or fine-tuning of smaller and smaller VLM models.
-I think there will eventually be pushback to making larger and increasingly power-hungry AI models, and attention will shift to what I am most excited about, making AI edge-friendly and more sustainable and accessible to all.
+I think there will eventually be pushback to making larger and increasingly power-hungry AI models, and attention will shift to what I am most excited about: making AI edge-friendly, more sustainable, and accessible to all.
+Let's democratize these big AI models!

 If I didn't quote you or if you want to reach out feel free to contact me.